ManticoreGamesInc/platform-documentation/src/other_platforms/fortnite_creative.md

 ### Terrain

 Core has a fully editable terrain system that will allow you to sculpt and paint terrain, as well as import it from height maps.
 Use the **Terrain** button at the top of the Editor to generate a terrain based on some preset height maps, and then sculpt it to fit your game.
-Check out the [terrain tutorial](https://www.youtube.com/watch?v=KFYlOzx7wm0) video series to see it in action!
+Check out the [terrain tutorial](https://www.youtube.com/watch?v=KFYlOzx7wm0) video series to see it in action.

 ### Game Components and Devices